tpl-fork-dependaboot/template-common-js/README.md

 # template-common-js
-Dynamic template for common js project
+Dynamic template for common js project with integrated workflow and external tools management